Contents

 Note that the setting is Require MFA from these networks when passwordless is enabled.

-• Deny access from all other networks - Use this option to block user access from any network not configured in the "allow access" or "require 2FA" options.
+- Deny access from any other network not specified above - Use this option to block user access from any network not configured in the "allow access" or "require 2FA" options.
 At least one network must be defined for 2FA bypass or enforcement to enable this setting.

-If there is any overlap between the network segments or IP addresses defined in the "allow access" and "require 2FA" options, then the more restrictive policy setting applies and access requires Duo authentication.
+If there is any overlap between the network segments or IP addresses defined in the "allow access", "require 2FA", and "deny access" options, then the more restrictive policy setting applies.

 The Duo Essentials plan authorized networks policy only permits specifying a network to bypass Duo Essentials for regular (not passwordless) authentication, and does not include the require or deny options.